yhrgintoki/robotfeeding-website/content/tutorials/workflow.md

 {{< highlight bash >}}
 $ docker exec -it -u 0 CONTAINER-ID bash
 {{< / highlight >}}

-The reason we have two different users is because developer is tied to the host computer user so that gui apps like rviz, and the sim gray box can come through.
+The reason we have two different users is that developer is tied to the host computer user so that gui apps like rviz, and the sim gray box can come through.

 You can save your container to an image with